Jury awards climate scientist Michael Mann $1 million in defamation lawsuit

 ''It feels great,'' Mann said Thursday after the six-person jury delivered its verdict. ''It's a good day for us, it's a good day for science.''

 In 2012, a libertarian think tank named the Competitive Enterprise Institute published a blog post by Rand Simberg, then a fellow at the organization, that compared investigations into Mann's work to the case of Jerry Sandusky, a former assistant football coach at Penn State University who was convicted of sexually assaulting multiple children.
-At the time, Mann worked at Penn State University, too.
+At the time, Mann also worked at Penn State.

 Mann's research was investigated after his and other scientists' emails were leaked in 2009 in an incident that brought further scrutiny of the ''hockey stick'' graph, with skeptics claiming Mann manipulated data.
 Investigations by Penn State and others found no misuse of data by Mann, but his work continued to draw attacks, particularly from conservatives.